artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 The validation report can contain three different types of messages - errors, warnings, and info messages.
-By default, only errors and warnings are included in the :ref:`short version <csv-validation-short-long>` of the report shown in the console log output of the related :ref:`job details <job-details>` page.
-The downloadable verbose report will also include additional info messages.
+By default, only errors and warnings are included in the :ref:`short report <csv-validation-short-long>` shown in the console log output of the related :ref:`job details <job-details>` page.
+The downloadable detailed report will also include additional info messages.
 Details on each type of message are included below.

 **Jump to:**